How does it work?

 brownish and green (for an earthy look)

-For a beach with a lighter colour of sand (Gale Beach for example), really great colours would be:
+For a beach with a lighter and more yellow colour of sand (Gale Beach for example), really great colours would be:

 blues or azures (for a calm contrast)